softwareliberationarmy/repo-man/readme.md

 - feature: change the intensity of the file color based on how recently it was modified if option passed in
 - feature: change the intensity of the file color based on how many commits it has if option passed in
+- feature: incorporate some sentiment analysis for the commit messages to determine how many commits are bug commits, and use that in the risk index